Nicolereiman/web_programming/README.md

 # Discover Buenos Aires 🌆
 [🔗 Live Demo](https://programacion-web-ecru.vercel.app/)

-This is a web development project I created for a university course, where we learned the fundamentals of building functional websites using **HTML**, **CSS**, and **JavaScript**.
+TuriBA is a web development project I created for a university course, where we learned the fundamentals of building functional websites using **HTML**, **CSS**, and **JavaScript**.

 ## 🌍 Project Overview

-The website is designed as a **tourism platform** that highlights different cultural and historical tours across Buenos Aires.
-It includes sections for iconic landmarks, recommended routes, and visitor information — all presented in a clean and accessible format.
+TThe site allows users to explore guided tours in different neighborhoods of **Buenos Aires**, including San Telmo, Palermo, and Recoleta.
+Visitors can read descriptions, make tour reservations, and submit user reviews.

+The design is fully responsive and aimed at enhancing accessibility to the cultural and historical richness of the city.

 ## 🎯 Purpose